Exchange programmes VG2

 Application deadlines

 You must have a school place before you apply.
-The same deadlines apply to all grants:
+The deadline is the same for all grants and loans regardless of who facilitates the exchange:

 • 15 November for the entire year or just the autumn semester